By Dr. Mercola

-Dr. Brown Pioneered a Novel Approach to Treat RA
+Dr. Brown Pioneered a Novel Approach to Treat Rheumatoid Arthritis

 I first became aware of Doctor Brown's protocol in 1989 when I saw him on 20/20 on ABC.
-This was shortly after the introduction of his first edition of his book, The Road Back.
-Unfortunately, Dr. Brown died from prostate cancer shortly after the 20/20 program so I never had a chance to meet him.
+This was shortly after the introduction of the first edition of his book, The Road Back.
+Unfortunately, Dr. Brown died from prostate cancer shortly after the 20/20 program, so I never had a chance to meet him.

 In 1939, Dr. Sabin, the discoverer of the polio vaccine, first reported chronic arthritis in mice caused by a mycoplasma.
 He suggested this agent might cause human rheumatoid arthritis.
 Dr. Brown worked with Dr. Sabin at the Rockefeller Institute.

 Dr. Brown was a board certified rheumatologist who graduated from Johns Hopkins medical school.
 He was a professor of medicine at George Washington University until 1970 where he served as chairman of the Arthritis Institute in Arlington, Virginia.
 He published over 100 papers in peer reviewed scientific literatureHe was able to help over 10,000 patients when he used this program, from the 1950s until his death in 1989, and clearly far more than that have been helped by other physicians using this protocol.